rhcompbuilds/CIMilestone2/README.md

 ---
 ![responsive website](media/ResponsiveMockup.png "Mock-up of the responsive website")
 ---
-## Table of Contents
----

-- Site Structure and Design

----
 ## Site Structure and Design
 ---
 ![wireframe of site](media/Wireframe.png "Wireframe image of the layout of the site, on 3 screen sizes")